simakro/IntLoc_dev/README.md

 # Integration_locator
 Integration_locator a python package for the detection of sequence integrations in genomes with long-read sequencing data.
+!This is a non-functional preview branch!
+The fully functional version will soon be released.

 ## Table of Contents
 - [About IntLoc](#intro)